One school, many stories: be an Accelerated Reader!

 Once this range is established, individual reading goals will be set.
 Students should be sure to read each book thoroughly before testing on it.
 Ideally a student should test on a book within 2 days of completing it so that story details are not forgotten.
 This is important because once a student takes an AR quiz, it cannot be retaken.
 Students will be allowed to test on books in the computer lab, library, and classroom with teacher permission.
 AR tests can only be taken at school.

 If students are reading at home and utilizing free reading time at school, each student should be able to accomplish his/her goals and achieve AR points.
-In grades 1-4, new goals are set monthly.
-If a student reaches his/her monthly goal, a "brag tag" is awarded.
-In the 5th and 6th grades, word count is tracked.
-With each 100,000 words read, students are rewarded with Hornet Bucks.
+New point goals are set monthly.
+If a student reaches his/her monthly goal, a "brag tag" is awarded!

 All of the books in our library are AR books and are labeled by color according to reading level.
 The higher the level, the more points the book is worth.
 If you're checking out books from the public library, log in to www.arbookfind.com